 - To whom would you recommend this book?

-On Tuesday, 20 March at 5:30pm, join us for a book chat exploring Term 1's book, Home Fire by Kamila Shamsie.
+On Tuesday, 19 June at 5:30pm, join us for a book chat exploring Term 2's book, The Immortalists by Chloe Benjamin.
 For more details, and to register, click here.

-During Term 3 2017, we explored A Man Called Ove by Fredrik Backman.
+Term 3 2017: A Man Called Ove by Fredrik Backman.

-During Term 2 2017, we explored A Hundred Small Lessons by Ashley Hay.
+Term 2 2017: A Hundred Small Lessons by Ashley Hay.

-During Term 1 2017, we explored The Museum of Modern Love by Heather Rose.
+Term 1 2017: The Museum of Modern Love by Heather Rose.

-During Term 4 2016, we explored Tell the Truth, Shame the Devil by Melina Marchetta.
+Term 4 2016: Tell the Truth, Shame the Devil by Melina Marchetta.

-During Term 3 2016, we explored Everyone Brave is Forgiven by Chris Cleave.
+Term 3 2016: Everyone Brave is Forgiven by Chris Cleave.